A Model-Consistent Data-Driven Computational Strategy for PDE Joint Inversion Problems: Numerical experiments

-For the purpose of illustration, we show in Figure~\ref{FIG: record_wave_signal} the time series wave signals at the bottom surface generated from the top source $S(t,\bx)$,
+where $A$ is the amplitude, and $f_M$ is the peak frequency of the source.
+For the purpose of illustration, we show in Figure~\ref{FIG:Wave Field} some typical wave fields inside the medium.

-from the density field $\rho$ in~\eqref{exact_rho} and the bulk modulus $\kappa$ in~\eqref{petrubed_kappa}.
-Shown from top to bottom are the wave signals without noise, with $10\%$ additive Gaussian noise, and with $10\%$ multiplication Gaussian noise, respectively.
-For this particular example, we employ a uniform time step size $\Delta t = 0.005$, and the time window size $T=5$.
+We perform joint inversions here using the relation~\eqref{EQ:Kappa-Rho} in two different numerical simulations.
+In Figure~\ref{FIG:Kappa-Rho-Gaussian}, we show the true coefficients, where $\kappa$ is the superposition of a constant background and a few Gaussian functions, and the reconstructions from data with different noise levels.
+We plot the wave speed $v:=\sqrt{\frac{\kappa}{\rho}}$ (which is only the definition of wave speed if $\rho$ is a constant) and the density $\rho$.
 The optimization algorithm for the joint reconstruction is set with the termination tolerances $10^{-8}$ for both the first-order optimality condition and the updating step size.
-In addition, the hyper-parameters in Algorithm ~\ref{ALG:JointInv} is set to be $(\alpha, J) = (0, 3)$.
+In addition, the hyper-parameters in Algorithm ~\ref{ALG:JointInv} is set to be $(\eta_j, J) = (0, 3)$.
+Since we used data collected from many illumination sources, $N_s=20$, the effective noise level in the data is likely much lower than the numbers provided.
+Even so, we observe significant errors in the reconstructions.

-We present in Figure~\ref{FIG:recover_example3_step1} the surface plots of the initial data for the initial reconstruction by ~\eqref{EQ:Min 0} and the initial reconstruction of ~\eqref{EQ:Min j}.
-The first column shows the initial data for searching the density field $\rho$ when solving ~\eqref{EQ:Min 0} while from the second to the fourth column we plot the initial data for searching $(\rho, \kappa)$ when solving~\eqref{EQ:Min j}.
-As before, such data are obtained by solving~\eqref{EQ:Min 0} and then applying the relation~\eqref{petrubed_kappa}.

-The final reconstruction results for $(\rho, \kappa)$, with noise-free and noise data, are shown in Figure~\ref{FIG:recover_example3}.
-The $L^2$ errors in the reconstructions are summarized in Table~\ref{table:errors_example3}.
-For this particular set of simulations, the reconstructions of both the density and the bulk modulus are fairly accurate, even with noisy data.
+We repeat the simulation for a different true $(\kappa, \rho)$ profile where the bulk modulus $\kappa$ is piecewise constant.
+The results are shown in Figure~\ref{FIG:Kappa-Rho-Disc}.
+The algorithmic parameters are the same as in the previous example.
+The quality of the reconstructions is quite reasonable.
+Let us emphasize again that the true relation between $\kappa$ and $\rho$ in~\eqref{EQ:Kappa-Rho} is used in the joint reconstruction.
+Our main purpose here is to show that, once we know the relation between $\kappa$ and $\rho$, the joint reconstruction can be done with good quality.
+We are not here to show that we can learn the relation faithfully (a task that depends on the quality of the historical data of $\kappa$ and $\rho$, as well as the learning algorithm proposed).